Image by WordSwag

 Although often used interchangeably, there is a difference between notebooks and journals.
 A notebook is a book for recording notes while a journal is a personal record of occurrences, experiences, and reflections.
 Feel free to make yours a combination of the two.
 Making a garden notebook/journal can be as easy as buying a notebook or as involved as buying supplies and decorating the front of one.
-Creating a garden notebook/journal will allow you to have one place to keep all of your plans, goals, ideas, observations, stories, and learning… organized in one place.
+Creating a garden notebook/journal will allow for an organized place to keep all of your plans, goals, ideas, observations, stories, learning and more.

 - Supplies: If you are needing ideas on notebooking supplies, you can find a list of our favorites at the beginning of the course.

 - binder, notebook, or journal (we recommend a binder with page protectors)

 - paper (if using a binder) – copy paper, cardstock and/or 140 lb weight paper if using watercolors